ShubhSingh/encrypt-test/README.md

 # Encrypt test

-This project created to test the performance of json encryption and decryption in project [Secured Json](https://github.com/ShubhSingh/secured-json)
+This project created to test the performance of json encryption and decryption in project [Secured Json](https://github.com/ShubhSingh/secured-json) through a jmeter script.

 In encrypt-test it is included as a dependency